EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 title: Set Networks - Another tool for your toolbox
 ---

-This posts covers a number of different techniques for deisnging models capable of dealing with unordered inputs.
+This post covers a number of different techniques for designing models capable of dealing with sequences of unordered inputs.
 Currently WIP, all feedback welcome.

 >*Q*: What do recent techniques for [neural machine translation](https://arxiv.org/abs/1706.03762), [relational reasoning](https://arxiv.org/abs/1612.00222), and [learning on point-clouds](https://arxiv.org/abs/1612.00593) have in common?